 - Independent Thinking: In the IB classroom all members of the class are encouraged to speak up and voice their opinions.

-The School for Global Leaders is a candidate school for International Baccalaureate Middle Years programme and pursuing authorization as an IB World School.
+The School for Global Leaders is an Authorized International Baccalaureate Middle Years programme.
 Only schools authorized by International Baccalaureate can offer any of its four academic programmes.
-Candidate status gives no guarantee that authorization will be granted.

 Statement of Accessibility